- Host of alpine skiing events in both 1964 & 1976 Winter Olympics

 - Testing mogul fields and the opportunity to ski an Olympic downhill run

 Why choose this resort?

-Located around 13 miles south west of Innsbruck in Tirol, Axamer Lizum is famous for having twice hosted all of the alpine events, except for the men’s downhill, in 1964 and in 1976.
-As you would expect with such a famous ski area, Axamer Lixum offers challenging skiing and the opportunity to ski an Olympic run.
+Located around 13 miles southwest of Innsbruck in Tirol, Axamer Lizum is famous for having twice hosted all of the alpine events, except for the men’s downhill, in 1964 and in 1976.
+As you would expect with such a famous ski area, a school ski trip to Axamer Lixum offers challenging skiing and the opportunity to ski an Olympic run.
 The area also offers good progression from the nursery area and suits the needs of a school party.
 The resort is known locally as Innsbruck’s `White Roof’, a reference to the famous Golden Roof in the heart of Innsbruck.

 Our groups will be accommodated in nearby Götzens and with its close proximity to Innsbruck, it allows groups to explore the various apres ski options that Tirol’s capital offers.